dchosnek/card-blaster-backend/README.md

 Perform the oauth process with Cisco Webex for using a Node server running on localhost.

-**This code currently stores the resulting user token in a client-side session cookie.
-That should be moved to either Redis or Mongo for better security.**
+This code stores the resulting user token in a server-side session record in MongoDB.
+The session has a TTL and will be automatically deleted by MongoDB once the expiration has been reached.